 Fall is the Best Season for Hope and Thanksgiving

-As Kyra Riley Daniels points out in her blog:
+As Kyra Riley Daniels points out in a recent blog post:

 Jesus equated bringing people to salvation with the work of the fall season.
 After preaching the good news about the kingdom and healing people from sin, Jesus said to His disciples: “The harvest is abundant, but the workers are few.
 Therefore, pray to the Lord of the harvest to send out workers into his harvest.”
 (Matthew 9:35-38).